Get your personal plan match in 2 minutes

-Zion HealthShare ($185–$268/month) and Medi-Share ($227–$405/month) are the two mainstream health sharing options that accommodate the broadest range of people: Zion requires no faith commitment (as of Jan 2026) and covers pre-existing conditions day 1, while Medi-Share has 500,000 members, the largest member base for stability, but imposes a 12-month pre-existing wait and requires Christian faith commitment.
-The choice between them hinges on whether you have a pre-existing condition and whether faith matters to you.
+Zion HealthShare ($114–$320/month) and Medi-Share ($115–$470/month) are the two mainstream health sharing options that accommodate the broadest range of people: Zion requires no faith commitment (as of Jan 2026) and shares a handful of common pre-existing conditions from day 1, while Medi-Share has 400,000+ members, the largest member base for stability, but imposes a 36-month pre-existing wait and requires Christian faith commitment.
+Both plans offer an unlimited sharing cap, so the choice between them hinges on whether you have a pre-existing condition and whether faith matters to you.

 Head-to-Head Comparison

-Zion's single biggest advantage is the immediate pre-existing condition coverage.
-Join today, and eligible conditions are covered immediately—no waiting period.
+Zion's single biggest advantage is day-1 sharing for the three most common chronic conditions.
+Join today, and these are eligible for sharing immediately—no waiting period.

 - High blood pressure